WEPN-FM: End of ESPN Radio LMA, TJ 98.7 (2024–2025)

 On September 19, 2023, GKB owner Craig Karmazin told the New York Post that it would not renew the LMA with Emmis when it expired and would thus relinquish the 98.7 FM frequency on August 31, 2024.
 GKB had made an offer to acquire WEPN-FM outright, but talks with Emmis were unproductive.
 The original plan was to consolidate WEPN-FM's local programming onto 1050 AM, and direct users to the ESPN New York digital platform for overflow programming.
 However, on August 12, 2024, GKB instead announced that it would enter into an LMA with Audacy's 880 WCBS beginning August 26, replacing its all-news format with WEPN-FM's former programming as WHSQ.

 After the expiration of the LMA, WEPN-FM's operations would be returned to Emmis; it planned to carry a music-based format on 98.7 in the interim, pending the search for a new operator or the outright sale of the station.
-Shortly before the expiration, Emmis would reach an agreement with syndicator United Stations Radio Networks to provide interim programming for WEPN-FM; plans were made for the programming to be anchored by The TJ Show —a United Stations-distributed show hosted by former WHTZ Elvis Duran and the Morning Show co-host TJ Taormina.
+Shortly before the expiration, Emmis would reach an agreement with syndicate United Stations Radio Networks to provide interim programming for WEPN-FM; plans were made for the programming to be anchored by The TJ Show —a United Stations-distributed show hosted by former WHTZ Elvis Duran and the Morning Show co-host TJ Taormina.
 The station's on-air imaging and programming was developed in around a week, which would be automated and voice-tracked using the Radio.Cloud platform to integrate localized content.

 At midnight on August 31, 2024, WEPN-FM abruptly ended its ESPN Radio programming (to the point that it joined "Shut Up and Dance" by Walk the Moon already in progress) and flipped to hot adult contemporary as TJ 98.7.
 The format was intended as being temporary from its start, with promos billing the "TJ" format as a "pop-up" radio station that would be "here... until we're not"; The TJ Show would air twice daily during morning and afternoon drive for the run of the format.

 La Exitosa (2025–present)

 On January 8, 2025, it was announced that the TJ 98.7 format would end, with the station airing promos inviting listeners to tune in at 6:00 p.m. on January 10, 2025 "to hear what's next".
 At that time, following a live farewell show hosted by Taormina, both WEPN-FM and sister AM station WLIB relaunched as the Spanish-language La Exitosa.
-Similarly to stations such as WMIA-FM in Miami, the station carries a gold-based mix of Latin pop and English-language adult contemporary hits, with programming and imaging conducted in Spanish.
+Similarly to stations such as WMIA-FM in Miami, the station carries a gold-based mix of English-language adult contemporary hits and Latin pop, with programming and imaging conducted in Spanish.
+The new format continued to use Radio.Cloud, and later added on-air personalities (including market veteran Gloria B, who had moved from WPAT-FM).
+The new format has been moderately successful, with WEPN reaching a 2.1 share by October 2025.